joanmarc28/Robocat/README.md

 ## Web Application
 The RoboCat system relies on a centralized relational database designed to securely manage all operational data.
 The database includes dedicated tables for user profiles, vehicles, parking zones, parking sessions, infractions, and RoboCat units.

-Below is the entity-relationship diagram representing the main structure of the database:
+Below is the entity-relationship and model view diagrams representing the main structure of the database:

 <p float="left">
   <img src="https://raw.githubusercontent.com/joanmarc28/Robocat/main/web_parking/bd/bd_entity_relation.png" width="27%" />